mrraz/myappv2/Readme.md

-This is first file v6 for branchT
+This is exple to rearn pull request